Skip to main content

 Always-on service responsible for secure key management, token generation and encryption across the platform.

-Always-on service that consumes raw findings events from Kafka, applies transformations, and indexes them into the OpenSearch Findings Datastore
+Always-on service that consumes raw findings events from Kafka, performs schema validation, applies transformations, and indexes them into the OpenSearch Findings Datastore

 Web UI